junxit/us-congress-bills-112/metadata.md

 - 2012-01-24 — Referred to the Committee on Environment and Public Works by unanimous consent.
 - 2012-01-24 — Senate Committee on Homeland Security and Governmental Affairs discharged by Unanimous Consent.
 - 2012-01-24 — Senate Committee on Homeland Security and Governmental Affairs discharged by Unanimous Consent.
+- 2012-06-21 — Committee on Environment and Public Works.
+Ordered to be reported without amendment favorably.
+- 2012-07-10 — Committee on Environment and Public Works.
+Reported by Senator Boxer without amendment.
+Without written report.
+- 2012-07-10 — Committee on Environment and Public Works.
+Reported by Senator Boxer without amendment.
+Without written report.
+- 2012-07-10 — Placed on Senate Legislative Calendar under General Orders.
+Calendar No. 445.